-Virtual Writing Tutor checks your grammatical errors, spellings mistakes, punctuation flaws, paraphrasing hiccups, and vocabulary pitfalls.
+Virtual Writing Tutor checks your grammatical errors, spelling mistakes, punctuation flaws, paraphrasing hiccups, and vocabulary pitfalls.

 It also has a target structure checker to help writers instantly improve sentence formation.

-Some other key features of Virtual Writing Tutor include:
+Some other key features of a Virtual Writing Tutor include:

 - Suggests a two-pronged approach for editing i.e first run it through proofreading software and then come to this tool.